wonsunahn/CS1632_DrunkCarnivalShooter/README.md

 a problem, ask your partner and try to get to a place where both of you get a full score.
 When you get to this place, you can simply merge your submission into one submission of your choosing.

+# Exercise 5 - Static Analysis Extra Credit

+* DUE: December 16 (Monday), 2024 11:59 PM

+**GitHub Classroom Link:** TBD

+For this extra credit, you will learn how to use the Java Path Finder to debug nondeterministic programs due to parallelism.
+You will encounter problems such as data races, deadlocks, and incorrect thread interleavings and debug them with the help of JPF.
+An extra credit of 1 point out of 100 points for the entire course will be awarded to any group that is able to completely debug the program.

+The application that you will be debugging is a banking system with multiple customer accounts that allows the customer to transfer money between accounts.
+Each transfer transaction is performed in a thread that runs concurrently with the main thread, as well as other transaction threads.

+More details and relevant source code is available in the repository linked to the GitHub Classroom link posted above.